Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 • Extreme (minimum temperature for a standard female to survive without hypothermia risk).

-These ratings are taken assuming that the subject is using a sleeping pad, or tent and is wearing one base layer of thermal underwear.
+These ratings assume the subject is using a sleeping pad or tent and wearing one base layer of thermal underwear.

 However, standards like these aren’t universal truths, as individual factors like hydration, nutrition, altitude, and gear quality also influence perceived temperature comfort.